 HOW: First, assemble a small group of CAEECC staff and member representatives to own this plan.
 Second, research possible content and formats for the forums.
 Third, develop and finalize the cadence, content, and formats.
 Fourth, create opportunities throughout and after the development of the forums for stakeholders to provide feedback.
 Sixth, determine a cadence for hosting and evaluating the forums to keep them relevant and in alignment with industry needs.

-COST IMPACT: Cost of internal staff time and cost of partnership with entities leading trainings and other forums.
+COST IMPACT: Cost of internal staff time and cost of partnership/compensation for entities leading trainings and other forums.

-DECISION MAKERS: CAEECC staff and member representatives
+3/18 meeting notes (this will be included in mtg summary but not final report):

+Consensus?: Yes/No

+Suggested improvements (redline recommendation above directly if all Members agree to the change):

+Alternative text (specify lead proponent(s)):

+General notes (especially on areas of concern and/or implementation/next steps) – integrate into recommendation above directly if all Members agree – otherwise this will most likely be captured in mtg summary not final report:

 Section 4: Recruitment & Retention Recommendations